 For other ideas see the book, The Letter Box: A Story of Enduring Love by Mark & Diane Button

 4. Notes of Gratitude Using Your Child’s Artwork or Poetry

 I love my children’s art!
 And I love the poems they have written.
 Here is a way to immortalize all those wonderful, creative scribbles.

-When writing notes of gratitude to your children, instead of just writing on cards purchased from the store or a piece of paper, make them more special, personal and meaningful.
-Take your children’s artwork, scan them into the computer and create notecards from their art.
+When writing notes of gratitude to your children or grandchildren, instead of just writing on cards purchased from the store or a piece of paper, make them more special, personal, and meaningful.
+Take your children’s artwork, scan them into the computer, and create notecards from their art.
 Do you have a poet in the family?
 Take their poems and create cards using their poetry.

 Our sons loved getting notecards with their artwork and/or poetry.
 They are simple to make and create many loving memories.

 This activity can be done any day of the year.
 If you try it on Thanksgiving, do it a few hours before you eat.
 Cover the kitchen table with brown utility paper.
 Supply crayons, pens, markers, and stationery for each person to write or draw their gratitude.
 This works especially well with young children who can’t yet write but who want to express gratitude by drawing a picture.
 Include a basket full of small treats so that as each person finishes writing/drawing their gratitude, they get a treat.

 Maybe theme this activity.
 For instance, “Black Paper Packages Tied Up With String…” Think of lines or titles from songs or movies and personalize them.
 The treats for this theme are wrapped in black paper and tied with brown or white strings.

 Again, this is an activity a family can do at any time of the year.
 It’s perfect for Thanksgiving.